sghpjuikit/player/README.md

 ### Guiding Principles

-- **Customizability** - User uses the application how he wants, not how it was designed to be used.
+- **Customizable** - User uses the application how he wants, not how it was designed to be used.
-    Therefore emphasis on customization, skins, settings, etc.
+    Therefore, emphasis on customization, skins, settings, etc.
 - **Portability** - No installation (or need for java or other programs), run from anywhere, little/no trace, everything is packaged along.
 Any OS.
 - **Modular functionality** - User can launch or use only selected components he is interested in and